Run an Appchain Node on GCP

 -d '{"jsonrpc":"2.0","method":"eth_blockNumber","params":[],"id":1}'

-If you did not enable public access, then your RPC node is only accessible from within your VPC:
+If you did not enable public access above, then your node is only accessible from within your VPC:

 • HTTP: http://[INTERNAL_IP]:8545